-The bridge will continue to open on signal with six hours notice between the hours of 8 p.m. and 4 a.m. during the months of November and April.
-Based on the last three years of records, an average of one vessel annually will be affected by the change.
-While some owners or operators of vessels intending to transit the bridge may be small entities, for the reasons stated in section V.A above, this rule will not have a significant economic impact on any vessel owner or operator.
+The bridge will continue to open on signal with six hours' notice between the hours of 8 p.m. and 4 a.m. during the months of November and April.
+Based on the last three years of records, an average of one vessel annually will be affected by the proposed change.

 C. Collection of Information

 This proposed rule would call for no new collection of information under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520.).